 Why, as a consumer receiving peer support, would I ever, ever, want someone without a diagnosis, label, or identified (either self or through a system of care) providing me services?
-On a clinical level, which must be considered when we work in a larger system of care, with multiple professional attitudes, perceptions, and generally, ways of doing things.
-Not too mention medically solvent way of practising, we really need to consider all layers of treatment and the client experience before endorsing this camp’s limited understanding of best practices in mental health.
+On a clinical level – which must be considered when we work in a larger system of care, with multiple professional attitudes, perceptions, and generally, ways of doing things, not to mention, medically solvent way of practising – we really need to consider all layers of treatment and the client experience before endorsing this camp’s limited understanding of best practices in mental health.

-This is doubly true for peer work, as being a peer is about bonding over shared experiences, and deriving meaning from it, as well as knowledge in how to overcome life’s challenges given the similar experiences.
+This is doubly true for peer work, as being a peer is about bonding over shared experiences, and deriving meaning from them, as well as knowledge in how to overcome life’s challenges, given similar experiences.
 Sure, we don’t need to ‘have a label‘, but there must be some sort of commonality besides a shared notion of equality we can bond over during session or time together as peers.

 Let’s connect peers with similar challenges, either psychiatric conditions or environmental challenges, together, so both people can benefit from learning how to take on life challenges together.

 That’s what being a peer is!
-Peers should utilise all information and perspectives out there, not picking and choosing ‘in’ language or approaches because it is hot in the mental health community.
-Instead, choose approaches which connect all the dots, from medical necessity to wellness, and beyond.
-Just do it in a way which ensures all levels of care, treatment needs, and aspects of the persons experience in the system benefits them at all times, not just in terms of the peer relationship.
+Peers should utilise all information and perspectives out there, not picking and choosing ‘in’ language or approaches because it is ‘hot’ in the mental health community.
+Instead, choose approaches that connect all the dots, from medical necessity to wellness, and beyond.
+Just do it in a way that ensures all levels of care, treatment needs, and aspects of the person’s experience in the system benefit them at all times, not just in terms of the peer relationship.